How Transition to Retirement Works

 Case Study 2: Bill reduces his tax

 Bill is 60 and earns $100,000 a year.
 He intends to keep working full-time for at least another five years.
-Bill transfers $200,000 from his super to an account-based pension so he can start a TTR strategy,
+Bill starts a TTR.
+He then uses the money withdrawn to re contribute into super and claim a tax deduction.

 As you can see the TRT strategy is very useful for people wanting to scale down their work and supplement their income by drawing from superannuation and also reducing tax.